-GENESEO, N.Y. - SUNY Geneseo senior guard Kara Houppert will represent the Knights as the institution's nominee for the NCAA Woman of the Year, announced Tuesday.
+GENESEO, N.Y. - SUNY Geneseo senior guard Kara Houppert will represent the Knights and the State University of New York Athletic Conference (SUNYAC) as this year's nominee for the 2017 NCAA Woman of the Year, announced Tuesday.

 The NCAA Woman of the Year program honors graduating student-athletes who have distinguished themselves throughout their collegiate careers in the areas of academic achievement, athletics excellence, service and leadership.